Millennials: A Generation Hungry To Help

 It’s a win-win-win.

-So, let’s do this.
-Let’s go big.
-Charitable Words is blessed with more than adequate means for now.
-But to keep up with the demand it will need funding to sustain and grow to connect more students to learn and lend a hand to benefit worthy causes.
+To win more, Charitable Scholars will need funding to sustain and grow to connect more students to learn and lend a hand to benefit worthy causes.

-We are working with lawyers and CPA friends on the paperwork needed for 501c3 tax status, which will allow Charitable Words to apply for grants and donor funding.
+We are working with lawyers and CPA friends on the paperwork needed for 501c3 tax status, which will allow Charitable Words to apply for grants and donor funding for its Charitable Scholars program.
 We hope that will be a reality in a few months.